bpstephanie/Clean_Crave/README.md

 ## Wireframes

-The wireframes for Clean Crave were produced in <a href="https://balsamiq.com/?gad_source=1&gclid=CjwKCAjw5v2wBhBrEiwAXDDoJSMse7lgXFB9cNqU7zcdlO_VQcy3jXX1J7YQbar6kNPPKscVweNuhBoCV7MQAvD_BwE">Balsamiq</a>.
+The wireframes for Clean Crave were produced in [Balsamiq](https://balsamiq.com).
 There a wireframes for full desktop and mobile sizes.
 There are 2 alternate versions of the desktop Recipes page.

 Desktop wireframes: